isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-types.md

 ## Audio Ads

 Audio ads play between content on digital publisher sites and can be run standalone as audio files or along with companion banners.
 Audio is best used to drive brand awareness and engage with on-the-go audiences.
-Key performance indicators for audio include Completion Rate and Cost per Completion.
+Key performance indicators for audio include [!UICONTROL Completion Rate] and [!UICONTROL Cost per Completion].

 See more information about the required and optional [audio ad settings](ad-settings-audio.md).

 ## Display Ads

 Display ads are animated or static images displayed in web browsers or in apps.
 Clicking on the ad unit takes the user to a branded site or microsite.
 Display is best used to drive efficient CPMs, increase message association, add additional brand or product touchpoints, and drive users down the purchase funnel.
-Key performance indicators for display include Clicks, Cost per Click, Conversions, and Cost per Conversion.
+Key performance indicators for display include [!UICONTROL Clicks], [!UICONTROL Cost per Click], [!UICONTROL Conversions], and [!UICONTROL Cost per Conversion].
 DSP supports a wide variety of display banner ad sizes.

 See more information about the required and optional [display ad settings](ad-settings-display.md).